Group Decision-Making System with Sentiment Analysis of Discussion Chat and Fuzzy Consensus Modeling: Methodology

 In many group decision-making systems \cite{delMoral2018, Enrique2002, Chiclana2013}, the calculation of consensus measures depends on assessing the similarity among experts’ opinions.
 This typically involves a coincidence or similarity function that determines the degree of agreement between the experts, identifying the degree of divergence of each expert from the group’s ones.
 However, these functions do not assess individual expert satisfaction or their agreement with the final decision.
 Instead, the system autonomously calculates the consensus level using expert preference data.

 In our approach, we propose a human-consistent consensus measure that is based on the experts' agreement and their confidence level in the agreement in the system's outcome (see Fig. \ref{fig_hccm}).
-The consensus level of each expert is evaluated using a fuzzy inference system illustrated in Fig. \ref{fig_infer}
+The consensus level of each expert is evaluated using a fuzzy inference system illustrated in Fig. \ref{fig_infer}.
+Algorithm 1 illustrates the proposed GDM System described in subsequent subsections.